Proximal Inference for Indirect and Intervening Effects in Population Interventions: Comparison with and

 \cite{dukes2023proximal} consider the decomposition of the average causal effect (ACE) as follows:

-and focus on the estimation of NIE.
-Their approach relies on access to proxy variables for the whole confounding mechanism, that is, they assume that proxies $Z$ and $W$ account for the unmeasured confounder $U$ with an extra latent conditional exchangeability assumption $Y(a,m) \indep A|U, X$ (see Figure~\ref{fig: comparison}(a)).
-In contrast, we consider the decomposition of PIE described in Equation~\eqref{eq_PIE} and develop causal inference for the PIIE.
-Besides, our inference only requires access to proxy variables for a part of the confounding mechanism.
-In other words, our approach accommodates an additional unmeasured confounder $V$ affecting the $A-Y$ relationship, for which is not necessarily accounted by proxies $Z$ and $W$ (see Figure~\ref{fig: comparison}(c)).
+with a primary focus on the estimation of the NIE.
+Their identification strategy relies on proxy variables that capture the entirety of the confounding mechanism; specifically, they assume that proxies $Z$ and $W$ account for the unmeasured confounder $U$ under an extra latent conditional exchangeability assumption, $Y(a,m) \indep A|U, X$ (see Figure~\ref{fig comparison: Dukes}).
+In contrast, we focus on the decomposition of the population intervention effect (PIE) and develop a proximal causal inference framework for the PIIE.
+Notably, our approach relaxes these requirements by only necessitating proxies for a subset of the confounding mechanism.
+Specifically, our model accommodates an additional unmeasured confounder $V$ affecting the $A-Y$ relationship that is not necessarily captured by $Z$ and $W$ (see Figures~\ref{fig comparison: PIIE} and \ref{fig comparison: intervening variable}).

-\cite{ghassami2024causal} consider a special setup where the mediator $M$ is unobservable, and they assume that the unobserved mediator is unaffected by unmeasured confounders directly.
-In this case, they have access to proxy variables for the hidden mediator rather than for the unmeasured confounding mechanism (see Figure~\ref{fig: comparison}(b)), to establish the identification of both NIE and PIIE.
-Conversely, our approach considers the typical mediation model with an observed mediator $M$ and relaxes assumptions on the unmeasured confounding mechanism, extending the model to allow for the unmeasured confounding in both the $A-M$ and $A-Y$ relationships (see Figure~\ref{fig: comparison}(c)).
+While \cite{ghassami2024causal} also targets the PIIE, they consider a specialized setting where the mediator $M$ is latent and assume this unobserved mediator is directly unaffected by unmeasured confounders.
+In their framework, proxies are leveraged for the hidden mediator itself rather than the unmeasured confounding mechanism (see Figure~\ref{fig comparison: Ghassami}).
+Conversely, our approach addresses the more typical mediation setting with an observed mediator $M$.
+We further weaken the assumptions on the unmeasured confounding mechanism by allowing for pervasive unmeasured confounding across the $A-M$, $M-Y$, and $A-Y$ relationships (see Figures~\ref{fig comparison: PIIE} and \ref{fig comparison: intervening variable}).